 |Year||Overall||Pct.||WWPA||Pct.||WWPA Finish||NCAA Finish|

-In his nine seasons at the helm, Kreutzkamp has led UC San Diego to seven Western Water Polo Association (WWPA) championships and seven appearances at the NCAA Championship.
-The Tritons are 200-140 (.588) overall during his tenure.
+In 10 seasons at the helm, Kreutzkamp has led UC San Diego to eight Western Water Polo Association (WWPA) championships, eight appearances at the NCAA Championship with an overall record of 222-154 (.590) during his tenure.
+He has been named ACWPC and WWPA Coach of the Year five times during this stretch.

 The Tritons had one of its most successful seasons in program history in 2018, finishing 24-12 overall with an appearance in the NCAA Opening Round.
 UC San Diego won the WWPA Championship tournament for the sixth-straight season and seventh time overall, while Kreutzkamp was named WWPA Coach of the Year for the third time in his career.
 In addition, the Tritons earned 11 victories over ranked opponents.